noahehall/theBookOfNoah/0current/security/websecurity.md

   - digital fingerprints that are calculated when a resource is created, and can be reused to recalculate checksum upon donwload to ensure the uploaded version matches the downloaded version
 - subresource integrity checks: checksums for the browser
 - security through obscurity: relying on an attacker being unable to guess something; i.e. relying on an attackers ignorance/obscurity of the system
-- embargo resources: enable access to sensitive rsources only at a certain point in time, e.g. financial reports are often embargoed
+- embargo resources: enable access to sensitive resources only at a certain point in time, e.g. financial reports are often embargoed
 - digital signature: acts as a unique fingerprint for some input data; that can be easily recalculated as long as they have the signing key originally used to generate the signature
 - hash: the output of a one-way encryption algorithm that makes it easy to generate a unique fingerprint for a set of input data (really difficult to take the output and revert it to the input data)
   - should be quick to calculate (but not too quick)